p/vcproj2cmake/README.txt

 Since the converter will be re-executed from within the generated files (Makefile etc.), it will convert the CMakeLists.txt that these are based on _within_ this same process.
-However, it has no means to abort subsequent target execution once it notices that there were .vcproj changes which render the current CMake generator build files obsolete.
+However, it has no means to abort subsequent target execution once it notices that there were .vc[x]proj changes which render the current CMake generator build files obsolete.
 Thus, the current build instance will run to its end, and it's important to then launch it a second time to have CMake start a new configure run with the CMakeLists.txt and then re-build all newly modified targets.
 There's no appreciable way to immediately re-build the updated configuration - see CMake list "User-accessible hook on internal cmake_check_build_system target?".

-To cleanly re-convert all CMakeLists.txt in an isolated way after a source upgrade via SCM, you may invoke target update_cmakelists_ALL, followed by doing a full build.
+To cleanly re-convert _all_ CMakeLists.txt in an isolated way after a source upgrade via SCM, you may invoke target update_cmakelists_ALL, followed by doing a full build.

 === Troubleshooting ===